How COVID-19 has Changed Internal Communications

 It’s no surprise that crisis communications have been the central topic among internal communicators since well before the World Health Organization declared COVID-19 a pandemic.
 I am always humbled by the fantastic work that our IC community has accomplished during this pandemic.
 The understanding of a work-life balance as we know it has changed and communications strategies must change alongside it.
 Where better to start than by analyzing your channel and employee metrics during COVID-19?

-To provide numerical insights, I wanted to see precisely how COVID-19 has impacted our clients’ internal communications.
+To provide numerical insights, I wanted to see precisely how COVID-19 has impacted our clients’ employee digital communications.
 I turned to our Data Scientist, Kyle Johnson, to examine anonymous aggregate trends from a representative sample of our top internal communications clients.

 To grab a snapshot of the state of corporate communications before COVID-19 impacted us all, Kyle pulled metrics from February 1 to April 30, 2020.
 He examined four key insights and measurements over that period: